Joe Biden elected US President; Kamala Harris becomes vice-president | Politics

 "America, I'm honoured that you have chosen me to lead our great country.
 The work ahead of us will be hard, but I promise you this: I will be a President for all Americans - whether you voted for me or not.
 I will keep the faith that you have placed in me," Biden said in a tweet after the US media projected him as the winner of the November 3 election.
 "This election is about so much more than" Joe Biden "or me.
 It's about the soul of America and our willingness to fight for it.
 We have a lot of work ahead of us.
 Let's get started," tweeted Vice President-elect Harris.

-Biden becomes the oldest man ever elected to the White House.
-He ran twice unsuccessfully for president - in 1988 and 2008.
+Biden ran twice unsuccessfully for president - in 1988 and 2008.
 Trump, a Republican, was playing golf in Virginia when major media outlets called the race.
 He is now the first incumbent president to lose reelection bid after George H W Bush in 1992.

 Counting of ballots is still ongoing in Pennsylvania, Arizona, Nevada and Georgia.
 Biden has the lead in all the four states, which according to major media outlets is unlikely to be reversed.
 "Former vice president Joe Biden is projected to win Pennsylvania and its 20 electoral votes, according to Edison Research, putting him over the 270 needed to win the presidency," The Washington Post reported.